jfpatrick/pyda/docs/source/usage.rst

 .. note:: link required for "PyDA providers"

+.. note:: PyDA is in the prototype phase, and there are certain design decisions that we are making related to that.
+          To know more about the details, refer to :doc:`caveats`.

 To better illustrate the utility, let's take an example of using a common device-data provider (:class:`pyda_japc.JapcProvider`), combined with a simple synchronous API (:class:`pyda.SimpleClient`) for convenient and easy to reason about data flow, especially in interactive and scripting contexts::